fairphone/fairphone-switch-button-settings/README.md

 # SwitchButtonSettings

 This application provides settings for controlling the SwitchButton functionality.
-It interacts with SpringLauncherCore and SpringLauncherApp to enable and configure the Detox feature.
+It interacts with Fairphone Moments to enable and configure the Detox feature.

 ## Functionality